Fithos/tgp/README.md

 ```
 TASKS STATISTICS
--> Total number of tasks: 29
+-> Total number of tasks: 31
--> Average granularity: 2965486.24138
+-> Average granularity: 1019943219.9
 -> 1st percentile - granularity: 4
 -> 5th percentile - granularity: 12
--> 50th percentile (median) - granularity: 34436
+-> 50th percentile (median) - granularity: 34543
--> 95th percentile - granularity: 2535634
+-> 95th percentile - granularity: 34234523
--> 99th percentile - granularity: 34234523
+-> 99th percentile - granularity: 13038408322
--> IQC - granularity: 244672
+-> IQC - granularity: 644794
--> Whiskers range - granularity: [0, 612242.0]
+-> Whiskers range - granularity: [0, 1612547.0]
--> Percentage of tasks having granularity within whiskers range: 79.3103448276%
+-> Percentage of tasks having granularity within whiskers range: 80.6451612903%
--> Percentage of tasks with granularity around 100000: 37.9310344828%
+-> Percentage of tasks with granularity around 100000: 35.4838709677%

 CONTEXT-SWITCHES STATISTICS
--> Average number of context switches: 141.567567568cs/100ms
+-> Average number of context switches: 148.957446809cs/100ms

 CPU STATISTICS
--> Average CPU utilization: 40.8868421053+-4.49185598114
+-> Average CPU utilization: 42.5583333333+-4.45480235225
 ```

-**Note:** more details on the script and its parameters (including those not shown here) can be obtained by running `./diagnose.py -h`.
+**Note:** more details on the script and its options (including those not shown here) can be obtained by running `./diagnose.py -h`.

 #### Fine-grained Tasks

 This script finds classes containing only fine-grained tasks based on user-defined thresholds.
 For each such class, the script reports the average granularity of all tasks belonging to the class, and the average number of context switches occurred when tasks of the class were in execution.
+The script also computes the average amount of context switches occurred when no fine-grained task was in execution.

 To run this script, enter the *characterization/* folder and type the following command: